 - The dwarves are skilled alchemists and merchants, with safe and profitable underground trade routes.

-- The orcs are native to this world, and evil forces corrupted them.
+- The orcs are native to this world, and evil forces corrupted them in ages past.

 - The orcs live beyond the eastern mountains and push westward through underground tunnels.

 - They are hostile to just about everyone, except for southern raiders who supply them alchemical goods.